-The REAL Reason Why You Get So Angry Over Little Things, & What to Do About It
+The REAL Reason Why You Get So Angry Over Little Things, & What to Do About Anger Issues

 • Understanding the biological and psychological factors behind intense anger will help you regulate the emotion.